rustfoundation/safety-critical-rust-coding-guidelines/GOALS.md

 ## Elevator pitch

-We will make Rust coding guidelines are available within this repository, deployed to an accessible location on the internet which comply with relevant standards for various safety-critical industries such as: IEC 61508, ISO 26262, and DO 178.
+We will make Rust coding guidelines available within this repository.
+The coding guidelines will additionally be deployed to an accessible location on the internet.
+These coding guideliens will comply with relevant standards for various safety-critical industries such as: IEC 61508, ISO 26262, and DO 178.

 ## Detailed